ais-open/azure-blueprint/README.md

 #### Azure subscription requirements

-This Azure Blueprint solution is designed to deploy to Azure Government regions.
+This Azure Blueprint solution is designed to deploy to Azure Government.
 The solution does not currently support Azure commercial regions.
-For customers with a multi-tenant environment, then the account used to deploy must be a member of the Azure Active Directory associated with the subscription where this solution will be deployed.
+For customers with a multi-tenant environment, the account used to deploy must be a member of the Azure Active Directory associated with the subscription where this solution will be deployed.

 #### Local workstation requirements

-PowerShell is used to initiate some pre-deployment, deployment, and post-deployment tasks.
+PowerShell is used to initiate some pre-deployment tasks.
 PowerShell version 5.0 or greater must be installed on your local workstation.
 In PowerShell, you can use the following command to check the version:

 `$PSVersionTable.psversion`

-In order to run the pre-deployment script, you will need to have the AzureRM modules installed (see [Installing AzureRM modules](https://docs.microsoft.com/en-us/powershell/azure/install-azurerm-ps?view=azurermps-4.1.0)).
+In order to run the pre-deployment script, you will need to have the current Azure PowerShell AzureRM modules installed (see [Installing AzureRM modules](https://docs.microsoft.com/en-us/powershell/azure/install-azurerm-ps?view=azurermps-4.1.0)).

 #### SSL certificate
 This solution deploys an Applicaiton Gateway and requires an SSL certificate.
 To generate a self-signed SSL certificate using PowerShell, run [this script](predeploy/generateCert.ps1).
 Note: self-signed certificates are not recommended for use in production environments.

 #### Pre-deployment script

 The pre-deployment PowerShell script will verify that the necessary Azure PowerShell modules are installed.
 Azure PowerShell modules provide cmdlets for managing Azure resources.
-After all setup requirements are verified, the script will prompt for parameters and credentials to use when the solution is deployed.
+After all setup requirements are verified, the script will ask you to sign into Azure and then prompt for parameters and credentials to use when the solution is deployed.
 The script will prompt for the following parameters in order:

-* **azureUsername**: Your Azure account name (ex. someuser@contoso.onmicrosoft.com)
+* **Azure username**: Your Azure username (ex. someuser@contoso.onmicrosoft.com)
-* **azurePassword**: Password for the Azure account above
+* **azure password**: Password for the Azure account above
-* **adminUsername**: Administrator username you want to use for administrative accounts for deployed resources
+* **Admin username**: Administrator username you want to use for the administrator accounts on deployed virtual machines
-* **adminPassword**: Administrator password for local VM accounts (must complexity requirements, see below)
+* **adminPassword**: Administrator password you want to use for the administrator accounts accounts on deployed virtual machines (must complexity requirements, see below)
-* **sqlServerServiceAccountPassword**: SQL service account password (must complexity requirements, see below)
+* **sqlServerServiceAccountPassword**: SQL service account password you want to use (must complexity requirements, see below)
-* **subscriptionID**: To find your Azure Government subscription ID, navigate to https://portal.azure.us and sign in.
+* **subscriptionId**: To find your Azure Government subscription ID, navigate to https://portal.azure.us and sign in.
 Expand the service menu, and begin typing "subscription" in the filter box.
 Click on **Subscriptions** to open the subscriptions blade.
 Note the subscription ID, which has the format xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.
 * **resourceGroupName**: Resource group name you want to use for this deployment; must be a string of 1-90 alphanumeric characters (0-9, a-z, A-Z), periods, underscores, hyphens, and parenthesis and cannot end in a period (e.g., `blueprint-rg`).
-* **keyVaultName**: Key Vault you want to use for this deployment; must be a string 3-24 alphanumeric characters (0-9, a-z, A-Z) and hyphens and must be unique across Azure Government.
+* **keyVaultName**: Key Vault name you want to use for this deployment; must be a string 3-24 alphanumeric characters (0-9, a-z, A-Z) and hyphens and must be unique across Azure Government.
-* **aadAppName**: Name you want to use for a new Azure Active Directory application that will be created; the application client ID and client secret are needed for disk encryption.

 Passwords must be at least 14 characters and contain one each of: lower case character, upper case character, number, special character.